prysmaticlabs/documentation/website/docs/install/linux.md

 ./prysm.sh beacon-chain
 ```

+You will be asked to do a one time acknowledgement of our [Terms of Use](https://github.com/prysmaticlabs/prysm/blob/master/TERMS_OF_SERVICE.md).
+You can also read the legal terms first, then confirm them via a flag using --accept-terms-of-use.

 > Not getting enough peers?
 Refer to the [improve P2P connectivity](/docs/prysm-usage/p2p-host-ip) section of this documentation for tips on network configuration.

 The `prysm.sh` script will now download and initialise the beacon chain with the specified parameters.
 The terminal will produce output like so: